 Dr Josie Forte, director of the Plymouth group of Specsavers stores (optical stores Marsh Mills, Armada Way, Plymstock and Saltash, plus Specsavers Audiologists in the city centre), has a full schedule.

-As well as being a head of enhanced optical services for Specsavers and a lead assessor for WOPEC (Welsh Optometric Postgraduate Education Centre), she is also a registrant council member of the General Optical Council.
+As well as co-owning several Specsavers stores and being a lead assessor for WOPEC (Welsh Optometric Postgraduate Education Centre), she is also a registrant council member of the General Optical Council.

 When not working, she’s still active, enjoying long-distance cycling and coastal rowing.